 The candles are lit.
 The sacrifices have been made.
 The incantations have been read.
 The portals are opening.
 And soon, the summoned Elder God will make their way to this realm and bring insanity and destruction to everything before them.
 Humanity is most certainly doomed… or is it?
 A group of Investigators has found a small crack in the seemingly invulnerable armor of an immortal god, and they’ll have just a single chance to blow it away and save the world from a horrifying fate.
 Timing is everything.
 They have to strike… right… now!

 The estimated delivery date for this project is July 2019.
-You can pre-order below, but you must do so before July 23.
+You can pre-order below for local pickup only, but you must do so before July 23.
 Because this is a Kickstarter, to garauntee all Kickstarter backer rewards, you must pre-order and pre-pay before July 23.

 Cthulhu: Death May Die is a cooperative board game for 1 to 5 players willing to take on the Cthulhu mythos like never before!
 Cultists are summoning one of the Elder Ones to consume our world, and it is up to the ragtag group of investigators to face the nightmarish forces and disrupt the ritual long enough to make the Elder One vulnerable.
 And then kill it dead.